vezzolter/DSA/DataStructures/LinkedList/List.md

 ## Essential Terminology
 - **Collection** — is a data structure (or container), which is used to group multiple elements together.
-  - **Linear Collection** — is a type of collection, where elements are arranged in linear sequence, i.e. each element has a predecessor and a succressor, except for the first and last elements.
+  - **Linear Collection** — is a type of collection, where elements are arranged in linear sequence, i.e. each element has a predecessor and a successor, except for the first and last elements.
 - **Linked List** — is a linear collection, consists of elements named as nodes that are linked together using pointers, because they are not necessarily adjacent in memory.
 - **Node** — is an each individual element contained within the list, which consists of two main components:
   - **Data** — is an actual information stored within the element.